Chapter 4 – Exports

 Documentation that the validations have occurred and signed by the accredited veterinarian must be submitted to the CFIA District Veterinarian in order for approval to be granted.

-• verification must include ID verification of at least 20% of the animals in the shipmentand must be done on 1 shipment every 3 months
+• a minimum standard of verification of ID for at least 20% of the animals in the shipment is to be done every 3 months

 • if there is a failure in a verification, the accredited veterinarian must confirm the identification of all animals in the shipment prior to issuing the certificate

-• during any routine or triggered on-site audit of the accredited veterinarian by CFIA, , a CFIA inspector must accompany the accredited veterinarian to a quarterly verification exports certified this way are only endorsed within the District where the approval was made
+• during any routine or triggered on-site audit of the accredited veterinarian by CFIA, the accredited veterinarian must perform the verification procedures as detailed in the written protocol

-• any non compliance with respect to animal identification that is found in a shipment of animals to the U.S. for the exporter/broker will result in immediate suspension of the approval .
+• any non-compliance with respect to the animal identification written protocol that is found in a shipment of animals to the U.S. will require immediate corrective actions by the AV

 • inspect the animal(s) and certify them free from any communicable disease in accordance with the Health of Animals Regulations and any terms and conditions established by the importing country